Due to Covid restrictions the office is closed, if you have an urgent query please contact: firstname.lastname@example.org

-When it comes to the materials used in public buildings, such as hospitals, schools and hotels we expect that all measures are taken in order to prioritise and protect public safety.
+When it comes to the materials used in schools we expect that all measures are taken in order to prioritise and protect public safety.

 These materials also need to stand up to the test when something goes wrong.
 For example, if there were a fire in the building we would expect the materials to perform and resist the fire, and would think everything possible has been done to ensure only the best materials were in place.

 If, however, the materials used have been sourced to cut costs then this can mean the materials are less suitable for the job, ultimately increasing risk to the occupants and being unpredictable - even in normal conditions.

 This is definitely the case for cable safety.
 If you consider a large and complex building, such as a general hospital, think of all the cable needed to distribute power throughout that building.

 Fixed cables above false ceilings should be low smoke, zero halogen (LSOH) and flame retardant, otherwise if the structure is compromised by fire the cables can quickly release toxic gases and seriously increase risk of injury.
 During installation, the cable sheath should also strip easily and predictably, removing the risk to installers when installing and fixing cable.